-5. Debt Recovery Strategy
+4. Debt Recovery Strategy

 Where people fail to make payment and fail to make contact or maintain arrangements, the debt collection processes will have been exhausted.
 In these cases recovery action will be undertaken using the debt recovery strategy.
 This will be the case for all commercial debt and for some social debt where it is deemed appropriate in consultation with the department who raised the debt.
+This will also include social care debts.